Scott Wild’s Recipe Inspired by:

 Place the chicken pieces in a bowl.
 Sprinkle with the salt and pepper to season and toss to coat evenly.

-In a large nonstick skillet, heat 2 tablespoon of the vegetable oil over high heat until very hot.
+In a large nonstick skillet, heat 2 tablespoon of the vegetable oil over medium-high heat until very hot.

-Add chicken to the skillet and stir-fry until lightly browned but not cooked through, about 3-5 minutes.
-Strain liquid off if needed – Transfer to a plate.
+Add chicken to the skillet and stir-fry until lightly browned but not cooked through, about 6 minutes.
+Strain liquid – Transfer to a plate.

-2 tablespoons vegetable oil to the skillet; then add, garlicand white parts of the scallions.
-Stir-fry about 1 minute – then add the ginger and stir fry and additional 2 minutes.
+Dribble 2 tablespoons vegetable oil to the skillet on medium-high heat; then add, garlic and white parts of the scallions.
+Stir-fry about 2 minutes – then add the ginger and stir fry and additional 2 minutes.
 Remove to a bowl.

 Optional – add red pepper and saute in oil for 4 minutes.

 Return the chicken to the pan.
 Turn the heat down to medium and add the rice vinegar; cook until evaporated, about 1-2 minutes.
+Use a spatula to check that the chicken is cooked through.
 Add the garlic/ginger/scallions back.

-Add the hoisin sauce mixture to the chicken; cook, tossing, until the chicken is cooked through and the sauce is nicely thickened, about 1 minute.
+Add the hoisin sauce mixture to the chicken; cook, tossing, until the the mixture is heated and the sauce is nicely thickened, about 1 minute.

 Remove from the heat.